 “I watched these boys grow over two years.
 Just being a constant in somebody’s life was meaningful,” said the Minnesota native, whose father emigrated from the Philippines.
 “And it helped me learn a lot more about my culture and background.”

 While the first Peace Corps volunteers lived together in small groups, today’s volunteers stay with host families, the better to become deeply integrated into community life.
+(As of March 15, 2020, Peace Corps operations around the world have been temporarily suspended, but the agency plans to resume the volunteer program when it’s safe to travel again.)
 Some learn not just Filipino but local languages such as Cebuano, Bikol-Naga, Hiligaynon, Ilokano and Sorsoganon.

-Nick Cullather, a University of Indiana historian and former Fulbright scholar in the Philippines, remembers hearing an American Foreign Service officer with a Brooklyn accent on a morning radio talk show in Cebu.
+Nick Cullather, a historian at Indiana University and former Fulbright scholar in the Philippines, remembers hearing an American Foreign Service officer with a Brooklyn accent on a morning radio talk show in Cebu.
 The officer was speaking fluent Cebuano, which he’d picked up in the Peace Corps.
 Referring to both the Peace Corps and the long-running Fulbright program, Cullather said, “That long legacy has impacts to this day.”

-For Schoonover and for Maureen Carroll, another pioneer, the legacy lives on in the form of scholarships awarded by the Peace Corps Alumni Foundation for Philippine Development, which has raised nearly $700,000 since 1983 and sent more than 200 young people to college.
+For Schoonover and for Maureen Carroll, another pioneer, the legacy lives on in the form of scholarships awarded by the Peace Corps Alumni Foundation for Philippine Development, which has raised roughly $880,000 since 1983 and sent more than 240 young people to college.

 Carroll co-edited a nearly 500-page book of remembrances, Answering Kennedy’s Call: Pioneering the Peace Corps in the Philippines, that the original volunteers wrote in 2011 for the 50th anniversary.